junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 The plan is disrupted by a massive explosion -- explosions, plural, and both figuratively and literally.
 The ground shakes violently once, twice, then a third time.

 From outside their half-covered window, they can see purple smoke rising from the ground in the distance.
-Rowena's eyes lighten up with the same shade of bright purple light at almost the same time, inhaling sharply.
-"It's happening," she say, staring into the space in front of her, eyes unfocused, wide with excitement.
+Rowena's eyes light up with the same shade of bright purple light at almost the same time, inhaling sharply.
+"It's happening," she says, staring into the space in front of her, eyes unfocused, wide with excitement.

 "What's happening?"
 Sam dashes to her, alerted.

 "So many new lives in the magic, I can feel them.
 So many saved," Rowena mutters.
-"Oh I think the angel is saving us, saving us from all those terrible, terrible fate from those old, dark ages.
+"Oh I think the angel is saving us, saving us from all those terrible, terrible fates from those old, dark ages.
 Thank you, Castiel."

 Dean changes an alarming look with Sam.

 "What did he do this time?"
 Dean mouths.

 Sam shakes his head, turning on the TV.
-The purple smoke and light isn't only happening in the states, apparently.
-The breaking news reports it's happening everywhere in the worldwide, but experts have located the first wave starting from Scotland, near the old site of villages where rumor has it the most women have been accused of witchery and burned to death during popular Witch Hunting activities about three hundred years ago.
+The purple smoke and light aren't only happening in the states, apparently.
+The breaking news reports it's happening everywhere all over the world, but experts have located the first wave starting from Scotland, near the old site of villages where rumor has it the most women have been accused of witchery and burned to death during popular witch-hunting activities about three hundred years ago.

 "The ground zero time matches," Sam murmurs quietly.
 "And the location."

 "You think Cas bringing her here is causing all this?"
 Dean winces.
-They should know, when has the time travel shenanigan stops being a pain in the ass and causes more trouble than it fixes? *Back to the Future*, *12 Monkeys*, *Doctor Who*, take you pick.
+They should know, when the time travel shenanigan has ever stopped being a pain in the ass and causes more trouble than it fixes? *Back to the Future*, *12 Monkeys*, *Doctor Who*, take your pick.
 They even had that *Titanic* accident merely a year ago, surely Cas wouldn't forget that?

-Dean starts pacing without himself noticing.
+Dean starts pacing without noticing.
 "Cas, whatever you're doing in Scotland, stop and come back to us, alright?
 We don't need another global witch problem on top of the Leviathan problem -- unless, I don't know, they cancel each other out.
 But I wouldn't bet on that."

 He takes a breath, looking up at the ceiling.
-"I'm sorry about lashing out on you earlier, alright?
+"I'm sorry about lashing out at you earlier, alright?
 I'm just..." he sighs.
 "We're running out of time, and I can really use your help.
 So, Houston to Cas, stop running around and come back here, you hear me?"

 Dean closes his eyes and focuses on his thought, calling Cas's name in his mind a couple more times for good measure, then opens his eyes again.